Monday Clear. Winds E/SE 20 to 30 km/h.

-Wednesday Partly cloudy.
-Slight (30%) chance of a shower.
+Tuesday Mostly sunny morning.
 The chance of a thunderstorm in the northeast in the afternoon and evening.
-Winds N/NE 20 to 30 km/h shifting W 30 to 45 km/h during the afternoon then decreasing to 15 to 25 km/h during the evening.
+Winds E/NE 20 to 30 km/h tending E/SE 25 to 35 km/h in the morning then tending E/NE 20 to 25 km/h in the late evening.

 Maranoa Weather Forecasts